ANRAR4/AutoBTD6/README.md

 - selling a monkey (e. g. `sell ninja0`)
 - removing an obstacle (e. g. `remove obstacle at 123, 321 for 500`)

-Additionally you can specify a discount for an upgrade/placement by appending `with <n>% discount` where n an integer between 0 and 100 representing the discount in percent.
-This may be useful when upgrading a village to monkey business or monkey commerce and the resulting discount is critical for the playthrough to work.
+Additionally you can specify a discount for an upgrade/placement by appending `with <n>% discount` where n an integer between 0 and 100(including 100 e. g. with the `primary mentoring` upgrade for villages) representing the discount in percent.
+This may be useful when upgrading a village to `monkey business` or `monkey commerce` and the resulting discount is critical for the playthrough to work.
 Note that discounts stack by simply being added(e. g.
-2 Villages with monkey commerce in radius result in a discount of 10%+5%+5% = 20%).
+2 Villages with `monkey commerce` in radius result in a discount of 10%+5%+5% = 20%).
 E. g. a valid entry would be `upgrade ninja0 path 2 with 20% discount`.

 There are also several flags that can be used in the filename:
 - `#noMK` - to specify no monkey knowledge was used
 - `#noLL` - no lives lost
-- `#noLLwMK` - no lives lost with arbitrary monkey knowledge (only `#noLL` or `#noLLwMK`, also only if `#noMK`)
+- `#noLLwMK` - no lives lost with arbitrary monkey knowledge (only `#noLL` or `#noLLwMK`)

 a resulting filename could be: `high_finance#hard#2560x1440#noMK#noLLwMK.btd6` for a playthrough of high finance on hard with no monkey knowledge required and no lives lost when using arbitrary monkey knowledge(probably mana lives or free roadspikes)

 ## Contributing playthroughs

-Playthroughs for contribution should ideally be recorded with monkey knowledge disabled.
+Playthroughs for contribution should be recorded with monkey knowledge disabled.
 Please specify whether this condition was met when contributing playthroughs.

-Additionally playthroughs should use popular screen resolutions(like 1920x1080, 2560x1440 or 3840x2160) as rescaled playthroughs may not work(due to impossible placements etc.).
+Additionally playthroughs should ideally use popular screen resolutions(like 1920x1080, 2560x1440 or 3840x2160) as rescaled playthroughs may not work(due to impossible placements etc.).

 If you want to contribute playthroughs you can do it by either forking the repository and creating a pull request with the playthrough files added or you can create an issue with the playthrough file content as a code block.